Is my friend really a writer?

 Before I do this, let me grab a Mexican Coke, some Girl Scout Cookies (Samoas), and some Cheddar and Sour Cream Ruffles, and see if I can't break this shit down.
 Breakfast and nuance are the most important meals of the day.

-First of, labels are sort of funny.
+First off, labels are sort of funny.
 Some of them are important.
 Some are not.
 Some are wrong.
 Some are right.
 And some are deeply in the eye of the beholder.
-A dude with a strip of untanned skin on his left ring finger telling you that his wife and he fall under the label of "poly," but no you can't call her or talk to her or have his home number or ever call him after six....that's probably a bad label.
-Someone who decides that despite their assignment at birth they are actually the gender they most feel like: that's a label you want to take very, very seriously.
+A dude with a strip of untanned skin on his left ring finger telling you that his wife and he fall under the label of "polyamorous," but no, you can't call her or talk to her or have his home number or ever call him after six....in that case "polyamorous" is probably a bad label.
+Someone who decides that despite their assignment at birth, they are actually the gender they most feel like: that's a label you want to take very, VERY seriously.
 Most of the other labels are somewhere in the middle, but given the fact that labels are basically nouns or semiotic signs and the proclivity of post-structuralism to break them down into meaningless oblivion, it's probably more important to know what your friend means when she says she's not a writer.

 But I do understand that you were sort of hoping to telescope this out to other writers as well, Callie, so this also goes out to all those people who think they're not writers even though they write.

 I'll give you a hint.
-"Real writing" is pretty much always what they're doing, and not-real writing is what other people are doing.
+"Real writing" is pretty much always what they're doing, and not-"real writing" is what other people are doing.
 If they're really into their elitism, no one who's doing the same thing as them, but with less success, counts either.
 I know web content writers who think "real writing" is making money.
-I know published authors who think "real writing" means a book deal.
+I know published authors who think "real writing" means a book deal (but never self publishing).
 I've been in the Ivory Tower of a writing program so I know way way way too many people who think "real writing" is the literary genre and the rest of it is fluffy crap that you ought to be sneering at.
 I've even met someone who had published a handful of stories who said that a writer doing the same thing, but with half a dozen fewer publication accolades wasn't "real" yet.

 And don't even get me started on how often someone says blogging isn't real writing.

-I've tried getting these various groups to fight it out so that once and for all we can know what "real writing" truly is, and have even provided arenas with tarps and oil for the massive wrestling fest, but the contestants always end up pointing out that I've selected only women to do the fighting, that the uniforms are "a little skimpy," and impugning my pure and unimpeachable quest for knowledge with the accusation of some sort of ulterior motive.
+I've tried getting these various groups to fight it out so that once and for all we can know what "real writing" truly is, and have even provided arenas with tarps and oil for the massive wrestling fest, but the contestants always end up pointing out that I've selected only ridiculously hot folks (of all genders) to do the fighting, that the uniforms are "a little skimpy," and impugning my pure and unimpeachable quest for knowledge with the accusation of some sort of ulterior motive.
 (Of COURSE the uniforms are a little skimpy.
 We need to make sure no one is hiding weapons.)
-The nerve.
+The nerve!

-Personally, I think being a writer has more to do with earning your er, and it sounds like she's done that a few times over, but if she would like to self identify more as a hobbyist because of some kind of negative connotations she has with "writer" (or "Writer") that's okay too.
+Personally, I think being a writer has more to do with earning your er, and it sounds like she's done that a few times over, but if she would like to self-identify more as a hobbyist because of some kind of negative connotations she has with "writer" (or "Writer"), that's okay too.
 She seems to have the signifier part down, even if she rejects the sign.
+(Nothing like a little Saussure joke to liven up the ol' blog!)

 However, I will say this: perhaps more importantly than labels or elitism, your friend has latched on to something even more fundamental to 99.99% of creative writing than worrying if it's real or not–the fact that the simple act of it brings her pleasure.
 And at the risk of annoying her, I'm going to suggest that (in my book) this makes her one of the realest writers of all.